Simplicity, Speed, Security, Savings7 minute read

 Perhaps one of the most important from that list is site speed.

-The bottom line is that most users expect a site page to load in 1 second or less.
+The bottom line is that most users expect a site page to load nearly instantly.
 If a page load misses that critical time frame, the user immediately starts to lose focus on the site.

 Once a user is turned off by a slow page load, there’s usually no turning back.